 Adding Course Sections:

 In order to register for a course, you must first add a course section to your plan.
-Select the small yellow icon under the “add” column, and select “add to plan” from the menu.
+Select the small blue plus icon to add the course.

 Note: you can also add the course to your plan without selecting specific sections, using the yellow “Add to Plan” button at the top of the page.
 Keep in mind you will need to select a course section before you can register.